KEVIN573/kevin573/README.md

 ## 👨🏾‍💻 ABOUT ME

 <p>Kevin Ochieng is an Experienced Web Developer, tuned in all stages of advanced web development.
 Knowledgeable in user interface, testing, and debugging processes.
 Bringing forth expertise in design, installation, testing and maintenance of web systems.
 Equipped with a diverse and promising skill-set.
-Proficient in an assortment of technologies, from front-end(HTML5, CSS3, React J and Javascript) to back-end(Node Js, Express Js and PostgreSQL).
+Proficient in an assortment of technologies, from front-end(HTML5, CSS3, React js and Javascript) to back-end(Node Js, Express Js and PostgreSQL).
 Able to effectively self-manage during independent projects, as well as collaborate in a team setting.
 Find out more here: <a href='https://ko-technologies.netlify.com/'>https://ko-technologies.netlify.com/</a> </p>

 <p>
 I'm extremely passionate about helping small businesses and